mcorsi777/MScProject/readme.txt

 In order to run the final system execute the following oprations:

+1. Ensure the Bokeh library is installed (see: https://bokeh.pydata.org/en/latest/docs/installation.html)
-1. MAKE CHROME YOUR DEFAULT BROWSER
+2. MAKE CHROME YOUR DEFAULT BROWSER
 2. OPEN PROMPT AND TAPE: bokeh serve --show PATH/GUI.py where PATH is the location where you have stored locally all the project